Relatives of permanent residents can move to Switzerland, but rules apply. Find out more with our guide to family reunification visas in Switzerland.

-- If you hold a Swiss residence permit C
+- Swiss residence permit C

-- If you hold a Swiss residence permit B or L
+- Swiss residence permit B or L

 - More information

-If you hold a Swiss residence permit C
+Swiss residence permit C

 The Swiss residence permit C allows permanent residency in Switzerland after 10 years’ continuous residence (or five years for US and Canadian citizens).

-- a valid passport or travel ID (with a visa if necessary);
+- a valid passport or travel ID (with a visa if necessary)

-- certificate of marriage, registered partnership or birth (as appropriate);
+- certificate of marriage, registered partnership or birth (as appropriate)

-- a letter from the authorities in the country of origin confirming that you will be supporting financially any dependents.
+- a letter from the authorities in the country of origin confirming that you will be supporting financially any dependents

 After five years’ continuous residence in Switzerland, your relatives will be granted a settlement permit C. Children under 12 will be issued with a settlement permit straightaway.

-If you hold a Swiss residence permit B or L
+Swiss residence permits B or L

-If you get divorced or your spouse dies
+If you divorce or your spouse dies

-If you have a residence permit type B, then your permit may be extended after a death or divorce so long as the marriage lasted at least three years in Switzerland, you all lived together as a family unit, and that you have integrated well into Swiss society, or if there are any special reasons why you cannot return to your home country (persecution for example).
+When you have a residence permit type B, then your permit may be extended after a death or divorce so long as the marriage lasted at least three years in Switzerland, you all lived together as a family unit, and that you have integrated well into Swiss society, or if there are any special reasons why you cannot return to your home country (persecution for example).

 For more information